South Dakota Court Records

 How to obtain South Dakota Criminal Court records

 South Dakota criminal court records, unless confidential or sealed, are accessible to the members of the public.
-All requests are processed upon the submission of a request form, either online or at the local courthouse where the case was tried.
+All requests are processed upon submitting a request form, either online or at the local courthouse where the case was tried.

 Note: South Dakota Circuit Court Clerk’s Offices generally charge nominal fees for copies of court records.
-Use the court directory provided to find the contact address and telephone number of the clerk’s office for the court where the criminal case was heard.
+Use the court directory provided to find the clerk's office's contact address and telephone number for the court where the criminal case was heard.
 Call ahead to enquire about the availability of the court records of interest, search and copy fees, and the office’s business hours.

-Certain portions of the criminal records may be unavailable to the general public except the parties involved in the case.
-Such redacted/confidential records include social security numbers, arrest warrants, and names of minors/victims of the violence.
-These details are usually redacted from criminal court records in order to protect the identities of the persons involved.
+Certain portions of the criminal records may be unavailable to the general public except for the parties involved.
+Such redacted/confidential records include social security numbers, arrest warrants, and the names of minors/victims of the violence.
+These details are usually redacted from criminal court records to protect the identities of the persons involved.

 Third-party sites are not government-sponsored websites.
 As such, record availability and accuracy may not be guaranteed.